Phoenix, Glendale, and Scottsdale Motorcycle Accident Lawyers

-As motorcycles have become an increasingly popular way to travel in Arizona, the number of accidents continues to rise.
-While motorcyclists enjoy the exhilaration of the open desert roads, bikers are exposed to the elements and do not have the protective structure of other vehicles.
-When collisions with cars, trucks, or fixed objects such as utility poles occur, the consequences can be catastrophic.
+As motorcycles have become a popular way to travel in Arizona, the number of motorcycle accidents continue to rise.
+While motorcyclists enjoy the thrill of the open desert roads, bikers are exposed to the elements and do not have the protections of other vehicles.
+When collisions with cars, trucks, or fixed objects such as utility poles occur, the consequences can be severe.

-The Blischak Law Firm has extensive experience representing motorcycle accident victims in Phoenix, Scottsdale, Mesa, Tempe, Chandler, and throughout the state of Arizona.
-Although these cases pose a number of challenges, particularly due to the public’s bias against motorcyclists, we have the skills and resources that are essential for achieving successful outcomes.
-We aggressively fight for the rights of injured motorcyclists and help our clients obtain meaningful compensation.
+Blischak Law has extensive experience representing motorcycle accident victims in Phoenix, Scottsdale, Mesa, Tempe, Chandler, and throughout Arizona.
+These cases pose a number of challenges.
+We have the skills and resources that are essential for achieving successful outcomes.
+Our personal injury attorneys aggressively fight for the rights of injured motorcyclists and help our clients obtain compensation.

 Motorcycle accidents are caused by a variety of factors, including:

 At the same time, accidents can be caused by the actions of other drivers such as failure to see the motorcyclist, distracted driving, unsafe lane changes and passing, failure to yield at intersections, reckless driving, and DUI.
 In Arizona, all drivers have a duty to operate their vehicles in a safe manner and avoid causing injuries to others.
 A driver who breaches this duty can be held liable for a motorcycle accident that leads to personal injuries.

 In addition, pot holes, gravel, oil spills, and other foreign objects on the road can cause a motorcycle accident.
 If a road defect is the cause, it is possible to file a claim against a city, county, or the state.
 In such cases, you must do so within 180 days of the accident.
 Finally, accidents can also be caused by defects in the motorcycle, in which case a product liability lawsuit can be brought against the manufacturer or distributor.